 Dr Qin’s research is interdisciplinary in nature and at the intersection between machine learning and medical imaging, with a vision towards improving medical imaging workflow via machine intelligence for significant impact in clinical use.
-Her current research mainly focuses on the development of robust and trustworthy machine learning algorithms for medical image computing and analysis, including MR image reconstruction, medical image segmentation, image registration and motion tracking.
-She is currently working on clinical applications of medical image computing in neurology and cardiovascular.
+Chen’s current research mainly focuses on the development of robust and trustworthy machine learning algorithms for medical image computing and analysis, including MR image reconstruction, medical image segmentation, image registration and motion tracking.
+Currently, Dr Qin is working on clinical applications of medical image computing in neurology and cardiovascular.

 Dr Nicole Salomons

 Dr Salomons’ research focuses on developing robots that shape human interactions throughout day-to-day tasks in complex and dynamic environments.
 The main area of Dr Salomons’ interest lies in creating peer robot tutors that can provide effective teaching.

 Nicole does this by building robotic systems that create skill models of users while they perform complex tasks so the robot can provide personalized feedback for long-term skill acquisition.
 These models are able to select the best tasks for a user to maximise their learning.
 Dr Salomons’ work has demonstrated the effective use of robotic tutoring in a variety of domains including electronic circuit building, social skills training for children with autism, and in-home exercise coaching.
 This includes developing in-home long term systems to help shape positive behaviours which encourages both collaboration between both the user and the robot and between the user and other family members.

 Additionally, Nicole studies how groups of robots influence users’ decisions.
 Dr Salomons’ research has demonstrated that a group of robots can cause informational and normative conformity and that groups of robots can induce prosocial behaviour in people.

 Dr Roberto Bondesan